November 11, 2019

-We’ve spent the last few months reimagining the Calibre brand, but even more importantly, designing a better experience for learning about our product and web performance at large.
+We’ve spent the last few months reimagining the Calibre brand, but even more importantly, designing a better experience for learning about our product and site speed at large.
 Now you can easily discover features and determine which ones will be most relevant to what you’re trying to achieve.

-Because performance education is crucial, we’ve revamped our documentation to include not only information about Calibre but also important web performance concepts.
+Because speed education is crucial, we’ve revamped our documentation to include not only information about Calibre but also important speed concepts.
 We’ll be publishing even more over the upcoming months.